yahiarefaiea/rapida/packages/rapida-ui/readme.md

 ```

 ### server
 The `server` script fire the [webpack-dev-server](https://github.com/webpack/webpack-dev-server) configured in the `bin/webpack.config.dev.babel.js`.
-Check the [webpack.config.dev.babel.js](webpack-config-dev-babel-js) for more details:
+Check the [webpack.config.dev.babel.js](#webpack-config-dev-babel-js) for more details:
 ```
 npm run server -s
 ```

 Browser will open instantly when serving the app for development.
 The access URL for the demo will be `localhost:8080`.
-But you can change the `host` and `port` by [Configuring your project](#configuring-your-project).
+But you can change the `host` and `port` by [configuring your project](#configuring-your-project).

 ### build
 For production, the `build` will be your script when deploying your project.
 It's configured in the `bin/webpack.config.prod.babel.js`.
 And it will build all of your assets into a directory called `./dist`: